 However, as we live in the real world we know that this is not always possible.

-We suggest that students make time to practise soon after each lesson, so that the teacher input and
+We suggest that students make time to practice soon after each lesson, so that the teacher input and

 the tasks required are fresh in their minds.
-After that we recommend that students practise as many
+After that we recommend that students practice as many

 times as possible between sessions for about 10-15 minutes at a time at first, extending the time as

-In the run up to concerts and exams teachers will recommend that daily practise is essential to
+In the run up to concerts and exams teachers will recommend that daily practice is essential to

 ensure that students are well prepared and confident.